 Because a fissured tongue can cluster in families, it may be genetically inherited.
 Although other causes of fissured tongue are unknown, it may appear along with other conditions such as these:

-.
-Fissured tongue occurs in as many as eight out of 10 children with the chromosomal disorder Down syndrome.
+- Down syndrome .
+Fissured tongue occurs in as many as 80% of children with the chromosomal disorder Down syndrome.

 It is not common to need a biopsy of a fissured tongue.